-- Marking and Feedback of Pupils' Work, e.g. including whole class feedback - Discussion and questioning - Observations - Children's self-evaluation and peer assessment - Statutory Assessments YR baseline assessment, EYFS Profile, KS1 Phonics, Y4 multiplication tables check, SATs and teacher assessment frameworks at the end of Year 2 and 6 - RE end of unit assessments - Target Tracker Steps Assessment ongoing assessment which informs future planning
+- Marking and Feedback of Pupils' Work, e.g. including whole class feedback - Discussion and questioning - Observations - Children's self-evaluation and peer assessment - Statutory Assessments YR baseline assessment, EYFS Profile, KS1 Phonics, Y4 multiplication tables check, SATs and teacher assessment frameworks at the end of Y6 - Optional SATs and teacher assessment framework at the end of Year 2 - RE end of unit assessments - Sonar Tracker formative and summative assessments ongoing assessment which informs future planning

-This formative assessment is recorded electronically on Target Tracker (TT).
+This formative assessment is recorded electronically on Sonar Tracker.
 Objectives are recorded as 'Achieved' only when a child has mastered it.

 In order to master an objective, children must:

-Be taught it Practise it Apply it
+Be taught it

+Practise it

+Apply it